In 2022, tuition for full-time students at Princeton University was $57,410 a year.

-Princeton University is a private, nonprofit institution, so it has the same tuition for residents of New Jersey as it does for residents from other states.
+Princeton University is a private, nonprofit institution, so it has the same tuition for students from New Jersey as it does for students who live in other states.

-Attending a college where you are eligible for in-state tuition can save significant money on the total cost of attending college.
-Take the time to check your state's criteria for in-state tuition.
-Every state has its own rules about what makes someone eligible for in-state tuition.
-The most common requirement is that students must have lived in the state for a full year before starting school.
-There may be other criteria too, depending on where you live.
+Attending a college where you qualify for the reduced tuition offered to state residentscan save significant money on the cost of tuition, as well as loans and interest owed.
+Take the time to confirm your state's eligibility criteria for in-state residency.
+Each state has different requirements to qualify as in-state resident.
+In many states, students must have lived in the state for 12 months before starting school to qualify for in-state tuition.
+There may be other criteria too, depending on the state you and your parents currently live in.

 Explore other New Jersey colleges